aws-cloudformation/cloudformation-guard/docs/FUNCTIONS.md

 ### json_parse

-The json_parse function adds support for parsing inline json strings from a given template.
-After parsing the string into an object, you can now evaluate certain properties of this struct just like with a normal json/yaml object
+The `json_parse` function adds support for parsing inline JSON strings from a given template.
+After parsing the string into an object, you can now evaluate certain properties of this struct just like with a normal JSON/YAML object

-This function accepts a single argument:
+#### Argument(s)

-- this argument can either be a query that resolves to a string or a string literal.
+1. `json_string`: Either be a query that resolves to a string or a string literal.
+Example, `'{"a": "basic", "json": "object"}'`

-The return value for this function is a query where each string that was resolved from the input is parsed into its json value
+#### Return value

+Query of JSON value(s) corresponding to every string literal resolved from input query

+#### Example

-The following example shows how you could parse 2 fields on the above template and then write clauses on the results
+The following example shows how you could parse 2 fields on the above template and then write clauses on the results:

 ```
 let template = Resources.*[ Type == 'AWS::New::Service']
+let expected = {
+        "Principal": "*",
+        "Actions": ["s3*", "ec2*"]
+    }
 rule TEST_JSON_PARSE when %template !empty {
     let policy = %template.Properties.Policy